-During this stage your child is far more independent.
+During the preschool stage, your child is far more independent.
 They will dress themselves, feed themselves, clean their teeth and take themselves to the toilet.
-During this stage many parents have their hands full with new additions to the family.
-Very often this results in the older child being given more responsibility and independence.
-While children seem far more mature and capable of making more complex decisions they still need their parents or caregivers for supervision and direction to maintain a safe learning environment, particularly when water is concerned.
+During this stage, many parents have their hands full with new additions to the family.
+Very often, this results in the older child being given more responsibility and independence.
+While children seem far more mature and capable of making more complex decisions, they still need their parents or caregivers for supervision and direction.
+This helps to maintain a safe learning environment, particularly when water is concerned.
+Here, we discuss water safety for preschool children and how you can contribute to it.

 During this stage the unsupervised child may be capable of